 NOTE: The Official Certificate application process varies from state to state.

 In Queensland, your Official Marriage Certificate application form will be emailed to you via a link which will be valid for 60 days..
 Please check with your celebrant if you are in a State other than Queensland for instructions regarding applying for your Official Marriage Certificate.

-Changing your name to your new ‘married name’ is a free service if you apply within a year of your wedding date.
+*Special Note regarding Passports: Australia Post offer a free service to change your name to your new married name.
+This applies within one year from your wedding date.
 You will need to supply a new photograph and apply via your local post office.